whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-rotate-secrets.md

 3. Een ogenblik geduld terwijl uw geheimen draaien.

-Wanneer deze geheime rotatie is voltooid, de console weergegeven **algemene actiestatus: Geslaagde**.
+Wanneer deze geheime rotatie is voltooid, de console weergegeven **algemene actiestatus: Success**.
     > [!Note]
     > If secret rotation fails, follow the instructions in the error message and rerun **Start-SecretRotation** with the  **–Internal** and **-ReRun** parameters.